 I hope you can tell which fairy tale it is that I chose.
-Folks who have read the original story might stand a better chance at guessing.
+Folks who are familiar with the Hans Christian Andersen story rather than the Disney version might stand a better chance at guessing.

 Also, as I am always one for mood setting, here is a suitably chipper ditty to listen to whilst you read, by my favourite band, Aesthetic Perfection.